reteprelief/writings/v3/V3ReferenceDoc/sources/Features.rst

 4. The path of a contained property association for a feature must refer to an element of a feature group.

+Naming Rules
+^^^^^^^^^^^^

+#.
+A named interface declaration introduces a local name space for the content of the referenced interface.

+#.
+The content of a named interface is referenced by (recursively) qualifying its identifier with the identifier of the enclosing named interface.

 Legality Rules